 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") for interim financial information and with the instructions to Form 10-Q and Article 8 of Regulation S-X. Accordingly, they may not include all of the information and footnotes required by GAAP for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-Operating results for the three-month period ended March 31, 2024 are not necessarily indicative of the results that may be expected for the year ending.
-December 31, 2024.
+Operating results for the six and three-month periods ended June 30, 2024 are not necessarily indicative of the results that may be expected for the year ending December 31, 2024.